sebastianGomeOpo/LiquidadorTISUR/README.md

 Welcome to **OpsBot Lite**, a lightweight proof-of-concept (PoC) tool designed to tackle a key internal pain point surfaced during my Proscia Product Operations interview: **unstructured, scattered, and siloed internal data that makes strategic decision-making slow and inefficient.**

-This project was inspired by a conversation with Proscia’s Product Operations team about the growing need to extract structured insights from diverse sources like **CRM notes, PDF contracts, and internal documentation**, and to consolidate these insights into a **queryable, presentable, and role-specific format.**
+This project was inspired by a conversation with Proscia’s Product Operations Lead about the growing need to extract structured insights from diverse sources like **CRM notes, PDF contracts, and internal documentation**, and to consolidate these insights into a **queryable, presentable, and role-specific format.**

 ## Problem Statement
 Proscia is a high-growth digital pathology leader—growing fast, scaling globally, and adding complexity across internal systems.
 Yet, internal data often: